-Workers comp is unique among employee benefits in that it covers everything, period.
-There is no list of conditions that qualify, and it doesn’t matter how the injury happened.
+Workers’ compensation is unique among employee benefits because it covers everything, period.
+There is no list of conditions that quality, and it doesn’t matter how the injury happened.
 It could be an injury directly related to work (injured by equipment) or a total accident (tripping on the stairs).

-Most workers comp claims come from the construction industry.
 The most common and serious claims involve electrical shock, being struck by a falling object, or getting caught in between something.
-But workers in all industries can and do file workers comp claims.
-We have seen claims for carpal tunnel syndrome, repetitive stress injuries, and many different kinds of accidents.
+But workers in all industries can and do file workers’ compensation claims.
+We have seen claims for carpal tunnel syndrome, repetitive stress injuries, and many other kinds of accidents.

 - At meetings out of the office